zacaryattack/academic-kickstart/content/post/Term Project/term project.md

     total data count:  2790210

-As can be seen in the print out above, we have enough elements for each class that we can draw a smaller smaple of the data to use during classification algorithm development and then later we can test our algorithm on the whole set.
+As can be seen in the print out above, we have enough elements for each class that we can draw a smaller sample of the data to use during classification algorithm development and then later we can test our algorithm on the whole set.

 So now we create another helper function, Get_Scaled_Data()

+### Scaling Down our Data Size, but maintaining proportions

 ```python
 def Get_Scaled_Data(df, N):